ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-2.md

 (Question: LW user CellBioGuy [is bullish on](https://www.lesswrong.com/posts/nRX7uwT2wNvvmd2Yd/coronavirus-justified-key-insights-thread#comment-hRzw8sejgnb5C8C7B) inhaled interferon pretreatment, which I take it means "inhaling interferon before the disease gets bad".
 Does this square with Chris' recommendations?
 It wouldn't surprise me if inhaling interferon increases your levels in the short term but not the long term, which is exactly what we want.
 On the other hand, he links a paper whose abstract says SARS-CoV-2 "is much more sensitive [than SARS-CoV] to type I interferon pretreatment", so maybe this is just a case of "generalizing from SARS-CoV didn't work here".)

 On April 25, Chris [wrote more about this](https://chrismasterjohnphd.com/covid-19/new-evidence-that-interferon-can-be-harmful-in-covid-19) on his mailing list.
-My own summary: in hamsters with their native ACE2 (which is similar enough to human ACE2 that they can get infected), eliminating the type 1 interferon response increased the amount of virus in various body parts including the lungs; but dramatically reduced lung damage.
+My own summary: in hamsters infected with SARS-CoV-2[^hamster-trial], eliminating the type 1 interferon response increased the amount of virus in various body parts including the lungs; but dramatically reduced lung damage.
 Chris notes that this is a bit weird, but takes it as supporting his hypothesis, and I'm inclined to agree.

+[^hamster-trial]: This was actual SARS-CoV-2.
+Unlike mouse ACE2, hamster ACE2 is similar enough to human ACE2 that they can get a severe infection going from the regular virus.

 ### Every-day optional add-on: Garlic or stabilized allicin